An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: A special case: The cone

+Definition~\ref{def:piecewise_smth} excluded surfaces with cone-like singularities.
+This exclusion allowed us to simplify our arguments, but many applications involve surfaces with such singularities.
+In this section, we briefly address the Laplace-Beltrami problem on a simple cone of height~$h$ with a base of radius one.

+We begin by analytically solving the Laplace-Beltrami problem on this surface, showing that the expected singularities appear, and noting that the solution has the expected smoothness.

-As an example, we consider the case where $\Gamma$ is a cone of height~$h$ with a base of radius one.
-We let~$\Gamma_1$ be the top half of the cone and let $\Gamma_2$ be the base of the cone, and parameterize these faces with the functions
+\begin{example} Consider the case where $\Gamma$ is a cone of height~$h$ with a base of radius one.
+We let~$\Gamma_1$ be the curved part of the cone and let $\Gamma_2$ be the flat bottom of the cone.
+These pieces can be parameterized by

 respectively.
-Using this parameterization, Mathematica~\cite{Mathematica} can analytically solve the Laplace-Beltrami problem with data~$f$,
+Using these parameterizations~$\bs x_1$ and~$\bs x_2$, Mathematica~\cite{Mathematica} can analytically solve the Laplace-Beltrami problem with piecewise data~$f_n$ given by:

 The analytic solution is given by